kateek5417/sep10-freedom-project/blog/entry06.md

 ```

 ## Main Content
-In my Present page I put all of the different technologies into their own separate [bootstrap accordians](https://getbootstrap.com/docs/5.3/components/accordion/) to organize them better.
+In my Present page I wrote about the different types of veterinary technology that we currently have and them into their separate [bootstrap accordians](https://getbootstrap.com/docs/5.3/components/accordion/) to organize them better without having them taking up too much space.
 For example:
 ```html
     <div class="accordion" id="accordionPanelsStayOpenExample">
         <div class="accordion-item">